YetiForceCompany/YetiForceDoc/docs/5-contributing/2-languages.md

 ## Available languages

-Thanks to the efforts of our community, YetiForce CRM has been translated into many languages.
+Thanks to the efforts of our community, YetiForce has been translated into many languages.
 After installing the system, you will be able to easily download additional languages by going to: `System Settings → System Tools → Language Management`.
 You can check all currently available languages on Crowdin.
 Thanks to Crowdin you can also develop the system by adding new languages, or adding translations to those already available.

 ## Crowdin